-I consider myself lucky that my first exposure to computing also introduced me to an elegant and amazing computer interface.
-This was in the 70’s when computers took up entire floors, and green screens and obtuse command language was the de facto way to communicate with these new mysterious devices.
-As seen on TV and movies, you would use letters and symbols as commands to do any kind of interaction, which was likely provide some kind of complex, rarely graphical output.
-However, with your command line, launch this program and suddenly you were in an environment rich with humor, exploration and imagination.
+I consider myself lucky that my first exposure to computing also introduced me to an elegant and effective computer interface.
+At the time, video games were in dedicated machines, with primitive graphics and joysticks, and computers were operated with a command line.
+The interface was a keyboard.
+With the command line prompt, you could launch programs and create routines that could handle data manipulation and retrieval.
+However, a creative programmer figured out how you could use these basic elements, launch a program and transport you to an environment rich with humor, exploration, and imagination.
 This was Will Crowther’s ADVENT.
 Through his work I quickly fell in love with both computing and human-computer interaction.
-I’m lucky that this also showed me that with careful planning and thought, the computer could be not only a useful tool, but also a great storyteller.
-Ironically, this era soon ended and good interface design was an afterthought if even a consideration at all for many, many years.
+I’m lucky that this also showed me that with careful planning and thought, the computer could be not only a useful tool but also a great storyteller.
+Ironically, this era soon ended and interface design worked it’s way through visual paradigms for many years.
+With the current craze of conversational UI, it’s good to look back on why this sort of interface is powerful, and how to modernize it for the current age.

-Watch the movie and you can’t help but be hooked.
+The movie demonstrates the power of a query based interaction, and you can’t help but be hooked.
 How do you open the egg without smashing it?
 Where’s the key to the grate under the leaves?
 And why is your sword glowing?
 Interactive fiction was able to circumvent all the limitations of computers by relying on clever writing, a ‘parser’ or something that allowed a limited freedom of expression to the user, as well as feedback.
 Many dozens of years later, when the GUI or graphical interface became the norm, it became a struggle to keep users engaged at the level they were used to from a command line interface.
 There were even some axioms that Nielsen and Norman coined to help focus programmers and designers on what is important to users.
 Look back and see how many of these are present or pioneered in the interface for text adventures.

 Visibility of system status The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.
-Response to typed input was always pretty much instantaneous.
+Response to typed input was instantaneous.

-Match between system and the real world The system should speak the users’ language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
+Match between system and the real world The system should speak the users’ language, with words, phrases, and concepts familiar to the user, rather than system-oriented terms.
 Follow real-world conventions, making information appear in a natural and logical order.
-It’s in english, and while terse, understood fairly complex sentence structures, or filled in blanks when needed.
+Commands were in simple English, and while terse, the computer was able to “understand’ fairly complex sentence structures, or filled in gaps when needed.

 User control and freedom Users often choose system functions by mistake and will need a clearly marked “emergency exit” to leave the unwanted state without having to go through an extended dialogue.
 Support undo and redo.
 Saving progress in the game was a game changer.
 You could experiment with different actions without fear.